States Ranked by Total Tax Burden

 This ranking measures how much of residents' income is consumed by state and local taxes of every kind: income, sales, property, excise, and severance.
 The anchor dataset is the Tax Foundation's State and Local Tax Burdens study, whose most recent edition estimates burdens for calendar year 2022.
 That study is unique because it assigns taxes to the state whose residents economically bear them, not merely the state that collects them; tourist-heavy and energy-exporting states export part of their tax bill to nonresidents.

-Two supplementary datasets refine the picture.
-First, state and local tax collections per capita for fiscal year 2023, from the Tax Foundation's 2026 Facts and Figures compilation, the most recent collections data available.
-Second, each state's individual income tax structure as of January 1, 2026, from the Tax Foundation's 2026 state income tax rates dataset: nine states levy no broad-based income tax, and Ohio in 2026 became the 14th state with a flat tax.
+Two supplementary datasets refine the picture and supply the subscores published with the top 15 states: state and local tax collections per capita for fiscal year 2023, from the Tax Foundation's 2026 Facts and Figures compilation, and each state's individual income tax structure as of January 1, 2026, from the Tax Foundation's 2026 state income tax rates dataset.
+The three subscores are the burden share (inverted, so a lower burden reads as a fuller meter), per-capita collections (also inverted), and a structure score that rewards no or flat income taxes.
+Nine states levy no broad-based income tax, and Ohio in 2026 became the 14th state with a flat tax.

 Ranks blend the burden share, per-capita collections, and structure.
 Where the Tax Foundation publishes an exact burden percentage, it is quoted.
 The ordering is analytical; no government agency ranks states this way, and mid-table states differ by fractions of a percentage point.
 The framework is indifferent to party.
 It does not ask whether taxes fund good things.
 It measures one variable: how much is taken, relative to what residents earn.